Your Freight Audit Practices Could Be Subverting Your Logistics Improvements

 It’s a risk that presents a real danger for a company’s financial performance.
-Not to mention delivering and getting goods to your customers on time while keeping your carriers happy.
-All because a third party hired to manage the complex process of accurately checking, validating and paying your freight bills, failed.
+Not to mention delivering and getting goods to your customers on-time while keeping your carriers happy.
+All because a third party hired to manage the complex process of accurately checking, validating, and paying your freight bills, failed.
 Spectacularly.

-Traditional freight audit providers have ZERO incentive to reduce overall spend by truly fixing billing issues.
+Traditional freight audit and payment companies have ZERO incentive to reduce overall spend by truly fixing billing issues.
 They want—nay, NEED—to find errors.
-Invoices that are seen as “exceptions” (fail to pass the audit and exceed the rate tolerance) are each addressed as individual problems.
+Instead of identifying a common cause, invoices are seen as “exceptions” (fail to pass the audit and exceed the rate tolerance) and addressed as individual problems.

 The firm typically works from discount schedules established in the rate agreement and ignores the carrier rate bases.
-They are therefore unaware of any increases in carrier rates and do not alert the shipper.
+Therefore, they are unaware of any increases in freight rates and do not alert the shipper.

 2. A Traditional Freight Payment Service Can Increase Your Risk

-In addition to the audit, the company may offer outsourced freight payment services.
+In addition to the freight audit, the company may offer outsourced freight payment services.
 On top of the nominal fee they collect for the audit, they make more money—REAL money—on the float.
-They’ll establish terms with the shipper and the carrier, with as much time in between as possible.
+They establish terms with the shipper and the carrier, with as much time in between as possible.
 In this way, they can earn interest.
 The greater the payment volume, the greater the earned interest potential for the audit firm.

-Moreover, they provide advanced analytics, augmented KPIs and real-time dashboards to provide detailed business intelligence, including:
+Moreover, they provide advanced analytics, augmented KPIs, and real-time dashboards to provide detailed business intelligence, including: